aaggj/MOCAP4ROS2-Project.github.io/index.rst

 To learn more about this project, such as related projects, and maintainers, see :ref:`about`.

-We hope that this software helps to include planning in more Robotics projects, offering simple and powerful software to generate intelligent behaviors for robots.
+We hope that this software helps to include MOCAP in more Robotics projects, offering simple and powerful software to generate intelligent behaviors for robots.

 We want to invite you to contribute to this `Open Source project in GitHub <https://github.com/MOCAP4ROS2-Project>`_ !!